eurekadevelopment/android_device_samsung_exynos7885/README.md

 # Device Trees for universal7885 unified
-The Samsung Galaxy A10,A20,A20e,A30,A40 are budget smartphones from Samsung.
+The Samsung Galaxy A10,A20,A20e,A30,A30s,A40 are budget smartphones from Samsung.
 These are announced and released in the year 2019.

 # Device List
-- Samsung Galaxy A10 (exynos7884)
+- Galaxy A10 (exynos7884B)
-- Samsung Galaxy A20 (exynos7884)
+- Galaxy A20 (exynos7884B)
-- Samsung Galaxy A20e (exynos7884)
+- Galaxy A20e (exynos7884B)
-- Samsung Galaxy A30 (exynos7904)
+- Galaxy A30 (exynos7904)
+- Galaxy A30s (exynos7904)
-- Samsung Galaxy A40 (exynos7904)
+- Galaxy A40 (exynos7904)

 # Why universal7885? isn't that another SoC made by Samsung?
-- yes it does, exynos7884 and exynos7904 are 2nd and 3rd revisions of exynos7885 with lower CPU and GPU clockspeed and have newer Mali GPU drivers
+- Yes it is, exynos7884B and exynos7904 are 2nd and 3rd revisions of exynos7885 with lower CPU and GPU clockspeed and have newer Mali GPU drivers
+- We restored the original clock and voltage tables of exynos7885 to these phones.

 ## Device specifications (Galaxy A10)
 | Feature                 | Specification                                                   |